mfsiat/mern-api/frontend/README.md

 - we get the user token from there
 - then just pass the token with the data

+### Delete goals

+- thunk function for deleting goals
+- thunk function is on the goalSlice

 ### Code snippets

 - Conditional statements